ASahih21/Pewlett-Hackard-Analysis/README.md

 based on the data we collected we attempt to answer the following questions:

-Q- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Q- How many roles will need to be filled as the "silver tsunami" begins to make an impact?.
 A - We found,A total of 90398 employees would be impacted" and they are all roles that will require immediate consideration as to filling them.